unimelb/unimelb-design-system/views/pages/getting-started.slim.md

   p Don't forget to specify the correct login URL in the <code>data-href</code> attribute.
 The text of the link can be manipulated using the <code>data-title</code> attribute on this element, if for example you want to change the title to "Logout" when a user is logged in.
 The text will be "Login" by default, and there is a hard limit of 7 characters to protect the header design.

-  p.alert-info <strong>Note:</strong> Up to v4.4 of the design system, it was a requirement to add class <code>with-login</code> to <code>div role="main</code>.
-This is no longer the case. p.alert-warning <strong>Beware:</strong> The login modal feature present in v4.4 and below is no longer supported.
+  p.notice.notice--info <strong>Note:</strong> Up to v4.4 of the design system, it was a requirement to add class <code>with-login</code> to <code>div role="main</code>.
+This is no longer the case. p.notice.notice--warning <strong>Beware:</strong> The login modal feature present in v4.4 and below is no longer supported.
 The login button may only link to an external URL.